Hunters gets greenlight to upgrade St Thomas’ interventional radiology theatre

-The construction firm Hunters is set to commence the refurbishment and upgrade of Interventional Radiology Theatre 15 at St Thomas’ Hospital after the project received Gateway 2 approval.
+Hunters, a multi-disciplinary firm of architects, building consultants and engineers, is set to commence the refurbishment and upgrade of Interventional Radiology Theatre 15 at St Thomas’ Hospital after the project received Gateway 2 approval.

-The scheme, designed and delivered by a multi-disciplinary team from Hunters, will modernise the existing theatre and associated clinical support areas to accommodate advanced imaging technology and enhance operational functionality.
+The scheme, designed and delivered by Hunters, will modernise the existing theatre and associated clinical support areas to accommodate advanced imaging technology and enhance operational functionality.

 The project includes the refurbishment of the interventional radiology theatre and upgrades to the preparation room, anaesthetics room, control room and technical room.

-The design by Hunters also incorporates an air handling unit in the interventional radiology theatre, satisfying the Trust’s requirements for compliant air change rates.
+A major focus of the design by Hunters is the incorporation of an air handling unit in the interventional radiology theatre, satisfying the Trust’s requirements for compliant air change rates.

 The air handling unit will be installed at roof level on the south side of the Lambeth Wing and will enhance infection control, environmental comfort and patient safety.